ldtteam/MinecoloniesWiki/source/tutorials/tutorial.md

 <p style="text-align:center; font-size:20pt;"><b>Hello and welcome all new and old players!</b></p>

-If you'd like instructions on how to install our [Official Mod Pack](https://minecraft.curseforge.com/projects/minecolonies) we have two options; instructions for the Twitch Launcher click [here](../installation/twitch) (Previously Curse launcher) or for MultiMC click [here](../installation/multimc).
+If you'd like instructions on how to <a name="install">install</a> our [Official Mod Pack](https://minecraft.curseforge.com/projects/minecolonies) we have two options; instructions for the Twitch Launcher click [here](../installation/twitch) (Previously Curse launcher) or for MultiMC click [here](../installation/multimc).
 If you just want to install our Mod in the original Minecraft Launcher click [here](../installation/java).

 ## Basic Walkthrough